ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-hint-expander/readme.md

 In order for hint expanders to have meaningful sequence, they should be added after the associated form element so the user can understand the context of the information.

-Since the hint expander information is after the form element, add text in the associated label (only visible to screen readers) to let the user know there is additional context below.
+Since the hint expander information comes after the form element, add text in the associated label (only visible to screen readers) to let the user know there is additional context below.

 #### Example: